nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Some additions made were the `Education`, `Module` and `Remark` attributes. </br>
 1. `Education` is implemented similar to the other attributes like `Address`, but is modified to fit the logic that a student can only have one education level.
-2. `Module` is implemented in a similar way to `Tags` in AB3 but has been modified to accomodate module names that are more than one word long as in real life.
+2. `Module` is implemented in a similar way to `Tags` in AB3 but has been modified to accommodate module names that are more than one word long as in real life.
 3. Every attribute except`Name` has been made **OPTIONAL** to accomodate circumstances where some student's details are unknown at the time of entry.
     * We utilised the [java.util.Optional<T>](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Optional.html "java.util.Optional<T>") class to encapsulate the optional logic of the attributes.
+4. Every `add` will commit the previous version of the `VersionedAddressBook` to `versionStateHistory`.

 When adding a student entry, these were the alternatives considered.
 * **Alternative 1 (current choice):** Only `Name` has to be specified to create a `Student` entry, making the other attributes optional.